ISO 21500 Certification: Choose the Right Project Management Certification or Support Path

 Is This For An Individual Or For An Organization

-The two paths overlap, but they are not the same purchase.
-One validates or builds individual competence.
-The other improves organizational project performance.
+The two paths can overlap, but they are not the same purchase.
+One develops or validates individual competence.
+The other improves how an organization manages projects.

 Who Should Use The ISO 21500 / ISO 21502 Route?